ryankohl/thesis/dispositions.md

    - Dispositions can be active without (apparent) stimuli.
    - Interventions into a causal situation can nullify a disposition (represented by vector addition).
    - If an intervention does not take place, then the unimpeded disposition can go ahead and cause a manifestation to occur.
-   - ex/ If I forget to water a flower for a month, did I cause it to wilt?
+   - e.g. If I forget to water a flower for a month, did I cause it to wilt?
 I may be guilty, but the cause was the plant's dispositions (particularly, its dispositions to consume water and to wilt when dry).
 However, it is water's power to impede these dispositions and my ability and responsibility to bring water the plant that both explains my guilt and makes the following counterfactual true: "if I had watered the plant, it might not have died."
 8. Not all vectors can be happily added (pp 12)
    - Consider a property space with two extremes: being happy and being sad
 	   * eating a chocolate bar disposes somebody to be happy